 - Airborne drops to a prone position on the performing surface are illegal.
 (Examples: A back flip or a jump landing in a pushup position is illegal.
 A handspring to a pushup position is legal as it is not airborne prior to the prone landing.)

 H. Specific Surface Restrictions

-2. Kick double baskets and baskets that flip AND twist are not allowed at a football game during regular play or timeouts.
-They may be done during a pre-game, half-time, or quarter break situation, but only on grass (real or artificial) or matted surface with dimensions of at least 10’ x 10’.
+- Kick double baskets and baskets that flip AND twist are not allowed at a football game during regular play or timeouts.
+They may be done during a pre-game or half-time situation, but only on grass (real or artificial) or matted surface with dimensions of at least 10’ x 10’.

 The above safety rules are general in nature and are not intended to cover all circumstances.
 All cheerleading skills, including tumbling, partner stunts, pyramids, jumps and tosses should be carefully reviewed and supervised by a qualified and knowledgeable advisor or coach.
 The American Association of Cheerleading Coaches and Administrators makes no warranties or representations, either expressed or implied, that the above guidelines will prevent injuries to individual participants.
 For the most recent safety rules and information, visit http://www.aacca.org.

 A12.
 Allows rewind to be from one foot on the ground.
 This will allow heel stretch and other “one foot down” positions.
 Does not allow toe pitch, but would allow leg pitch (see below).

 A12.
 Allows front flipping rewinds in addition to back and side flips.
 This will allow bird front type of stunts and leg pitch flips as long as they follow other specific rule restrictions for rewinds.

 D5.
 Allows a handstand from the ground to land in a handstand.
 Handstand skills still require an additional spotter.